-Course Number: CSP0264 Occupational Completion Point: A Facial Treatments (Esthetician) - 150 Hours onstrate a strong foundation of treatment plans for individual client needs which ensures an optimal outcome in skin care.
-The student eable to: 12.01 Discuss the importance and the advantages of giving a facial without the aid of machines in the salon for cost effectiveness.
+Occup e Number: CSP0264 pational Completion Point: A Treatments-Esthetician - 150 Hours - SOC Code 39-5094 12.0 Demonstrate a strong foundation of treatment plans for individual client needs which ensures an optimal outcome in skin care. - The student will be able to: 12.01 Discuss the importance and the advantages of giving a facial without the aid of machines in the salon for cost effectiveness.
 12.02 Explain the procedures that can be done in the salon with the different types of skin and benefits of each.
 12.03 Discuss the benefits for having a strong foundation of step-by-step procedures for each skin type and to be able to meet individual needs.
 12.04 Demonstrate the treatment protocol for dry skin.
 12.05 Demonstrate the treatment protocol for normal skin.
 12.06 Demonstrate the treatment protocol for oily skin.
 12.07 Demonstrate the treatment protocol for acne skin.
 12.08 Demonstrate the treatment protocol for mature and aging skin.
 12.09 Demonstrate the treatment protocol for combination skin.
 12.10 Demonstrate the treatment protocol for couperose skin.
 12.11 Demonstrate the treatment protocol for skin that is affected by rosacea.
 12.12 Demonstrate the treatment protocol for males.
 12.13 Demonstrate the treatment protocol for ethnic skin.

-Course Number: CSP0930 Occupational Completion Point: A Specialty Topics (Esthetician) - 60 Hours 13.0 Demonstrate understanding of specialty topic, their legal and regulatory implications, and be able to apply this knowledge in the work setting.
-The student will be able to: 13.01 Explain the importance of the specialty topic such as permanent make-up and other related specialties in the industry.
+Course Number: CSP0930 Occupational Completion Point: A Specialty Topics-Esthetician - 60 Hours - SOC Code 39-5094 13.0 Demonstrate understanding of specialty topic, their legal and regulatory implications, and be able to apply this knowledge in the work setting. - The student will be able to: 13.01 Explain the importance of the specialty topic such as permanent make-up and other related specialties in the industry.
 13.02 Explain the benefits to clients of the specialty topic.
+13.03 Explain the legal and regulatory issues involved with the specialty topic.

-13.0 3 Explain the legal and regulatory issues involved with the specialty topic.
-13.0 4 Explain the indications and contraindications of use of the specialty topic on clients.
-13.0 5 Demonstrate competences and techniques in specialty topics such as air brush make-up, spray tans, body wraps, and spa techniques.
-13.0 6 Demonstrate an understanding of any safety precautions involved with the specialty topic.
-13.0 Explain economic or business decisions involved with the specialty topic.
-Identify career opportunities involved with the specialty topic.
-Describe any personal or salon safety rules impacted by the specialty topic.
+13.04 Explain the indications and contraindications of use of the specialty topic on clients.
+13.05 Demonstrate competences and techniques in specialty topics such as air brush make-up, spray tans and spa techniques.
+13.06 Demonstrate an understanding of any safety precautions involved with the specialty topic.
+13.07 Explain economic or business decisions involved with the specialty topic.
+13.07.01 Identify career opportunities involved with the specialty topic.
+13.07.02 Describe any personal or salon safety rules impacted by the specialty topic.

-Occu se Number: CSP0505 pational Completion Point: A al Business Practices (Esthetician) - 30 Hours 14.0 Demonstrate a fundamental understanding product management and sales with business principles.
-The student will be able to: 14.01 Understand and apply appropriate product management and sales techniques with a client.
+Occu se Number: CSP0505 pational Completion Point: A al Business Practices-Esthetician - 30 Hours - SOC Code 39-5094 14.0 Demonstrate a fundamental understanding product management and sales with business principlesThe student will be able to: 14.01 Understand and apply appropriate product management and sales techniques with a client.
 14.02 Demonstrate understanding of business promotion.
 14.03 Demonstrate understanding of environmental and safety regulations involved with this industry.
 14.04 Demonstrate knowledge and principles of staff management and ethical behaviors.
 14.05 Demonstrate knowledge and application of products.
 14.06 Understand and implement marketing strategies which lead to business growth.
 14.07 Understand similarities and differences between traditional salons, spas, and medi spas.
 14.08 Describe the importance of entrepreneurship to the American economy.
 14.09 List the advantages and disadvantages of business ownership.
 14.10 Identify the risks involved in ownership of a business.
 14.11 Identify the necessary personal characteristics of a successful entrepreneur.
 14.12 Define entrepreneurship-management skills.
 14.13 Identify the business skills needed to operate a small business efficiently and effectively.